songokas/hvents/README.md

 {{otlp-metrics 600}} - output metrics that changed <= 600 seconds ago

+{{lookup-word "1 2 3" 1 " "}} - lookup word by index after splitting it with a delimiter

 default handlebar helpers

 ## Event references and data

-Each event can reference next event and define data, which is merged together as it goes through the chain
+Each event can reference a next event and define its data, which is merged together as it goes through the chain depending on the merge policy

+- merge_data: yes - always try to merge data
+- merge_data: no - do not merge data
+- merge_data: overwrite - overwrite any data defined for the event
+- merge_data: yes_if_empty - merge data only if no data is defined for the event

 example: